MM2-0/Kvaesitso/docs/docs/user-guide/faq.md

 Please refer to the [this page](/docs/user-guide/troubleshooting/granted-permissions).

-## How can I set up the nightly version in Obtainium ?
+## How can I set up the nightly version?

+### Using an F-Droid client

+1. Add the MM20 repo to your F-Droid client: `https://fdroid.mm20.de/repo`
+2. After a refresh, you should be Kvaesitso to find Kvaesitso Nightly using the search

+### Using Obtainium

 1. In Obtainium, select "Add an app"
 2. Enter the URL : [https://fdroid.mm20.de/](https://fdroid.mm20.de/)